DZMM: COVID-19 and forced shutdown: 2020

-2020–2023: From DZMM TeleRadyo to TeleRadyo
+Third iteration: 2020–2023

-At 5:00 AM (Philippine Standard Time) on May 8, 2020, DZMM-AM's television counterpart resumed operations under the revived name TeleRadyo, debuting a refreshed logo and updated station bumpers.
-On the same day, its flagship commentary program Pasada 630 was rebranded as Pasada sa TeleRadyo to reflect the channel's new identity.
-However, the DZMM branding initially remained on the station bumper, and the old DZMM TeleRadyo logo briefly reappeared shortly thereafter.
-Simultaneously, DZMM's online audio stream was also restored, signaling a broader return to operations.
-By May 10, 2020, the new TeleRadyo logo and bumper were officially adopted for permanent use, marking the full transition to the updated brand.
+At 5:00 a.m. on May 8, 2020, DZMM's television counterpart DZMM TeleRadyo resumed operations under the revived name TeleRadyo, debuting a refreshed logo and updated station bumpers, the short clips that go between programming and commercials.
+On the same day DZMM's flagship commentary program Pasada 630 was rebranded as Pasada sa TeleRadyo to reflect the channel's new identity.
+However, the DZMM branding initially remained on the station bumper and the old DZMM TeleRadyo logo briefly reappeared shortly thereafter.
+DZMM's online audio stream was also restored simultaneously, signaling a broader return to operations.
+By May 10 the new TeleRadyo logo and bumper were officially adopted for permanent use, marking the full transition to the updated brand.

-On May 13, 2020, the House of Representatives approved on second reading a bill granting ABS-CBN a provisional franchise, allowing DZMM-AM to resume broadcasting—until October 31, 2020.
-The bill awaits third reading approval before advancing to the Senate.

-On May 17, 2020, TeleRadyo launched its first new program, Lingkod Aksyon, a Sunday morning public service show co-produced with the Philippine Red Cross and hosted by Henry Omaga-Diaz and Senator Richard J. Gordon.
-It temporarily replaced Ma-Beauty Po Naman.

-On June 10, 2020, Lingkod Kapamilya sa TeleRadyo, hosted by Bernadette Sembrano and Julius Babao, was extended to two hours (10 AM–12 PM).
-It had moved to the 10 AM slot on March 17, temporarily replacing Sakto to accommodate PTV's Public Briefing #LagingHandaPH until June 9.

-On June 16, 2020, the health and infotainment program Good Vibes returned to the airwaves, this time on TeleRadyo, with remote hosting by Niña Corpuz, joined by Ahwel Paz and Dr. Luisa Puyat.
-The program replaced the 2:00 PM edition of TeleRadyo's special coverage of the COVID-19 pandemic.
+On May 13, 2020 the House of Representatives approved the second reading of a bill granting ABS-CBN a provisional franchise and allowing DZMM-AM to resume broadcasting until October 31, 2020.
+On May 17 TeleRadyo launched its first new program, Lingkod Aksyon, a Sunday morning public service show co-produced with the Philippine Red Cross and hosted by Henry Omaga-Diaz and Senator Richard J. Gordon, temporarily replacing Ma-Beauty Po Naman.
+On June 10, Lingkod Kapamilya sa TeleRadyo, hosted by Bernadette Sembrano and Julius Babao, was extended to two hours from 10 a.m. to 12 p.m..
+On March 17 it had replaced Sakto temporarily in the 10 a.m. slot in order to accommodate PTV's Public Briefing #LagingHandaPH until June 9.
+And on June 16 the health and infotainment program Good Vibes returned to the airwaves, this time on TeleRadyo with remote hosting by Niña Corpuz, Ahwel Paz, and Dr. Luisa Puyat.
+The program replaced the 2:00 p.m. edition of TeleRadyo's special coverage of the COVID-19 pandemic.